 Having won the top prize at the 2016 Youth America Grand Prix, Joonhyuk Jun graduated from The Royal Ballet School in 2017 and became an Aud Jebsen Young Dancers Programme with The Royal Ballet.
 Joon becomes the first South Korean to be accepted into the company and only the second Korean to be a member of any of the renowned classical ballet companies in the world.
 Joon is an Artist with The Royal Ballet, London.

 Hannah won the Gold Medal in the Junior Division at the Youth America Grand Prix in 2011 and received a Silver Medal in the Pre-Professional Division in the World Ballet Competition.
 The following year she was invited to compete at the Prix de Lausanne and was awarded 2nd prize and “Audience Choice Award”.
 Also in 2012 she won the Gold Medal in the Senior Division at the Youth American Grand Prix winner.
 Hannah danced with The Royal Ballet during her time as a Nadia Nerina Scholar.
-At the end of her second year with The Royal Ballet School, she joined Boston Ballet where she was recently promoted to Second Soloist and in 2018 she debuted in the role of Aurora in Macmillan’s The Sleeping Beauty.
+At the end of her second year with The Royal Ballet School, she joined Boston Ballet.
+In 2017 she was promoted to Second Soloist and in 2018 she debuted in the role of Aurora in Macmillan’s The Sleeping Beauty.
 Hannah retired from ballet in December 2018 to pursue other projects.

 Since his graduation from The Royal Ballet School, Esteban has been honoured with the Latino Spirit Award from the California Latino Legislative Caucus for his achievements in the performing arts and he was named one of the Top 100 Most Influential People in Mexico.
 He received a Jerome Robbins Foundation Award and gold medals at the Youth America Grand Prix.
 He is a Soloist with San Francisco Ballet.

 Born in Geneva‚ of Anglo-Ghanaian descent, Matthew studied initially at the Royal College of Music, Cambridge University and at Guildhall School of Music and Drama.
 Most recent and upcoming engagements include La Rondine, La bohème for Opera Holland Park; Alice’s Adventures in Wonderland and Texting Heer for Royal Opera House; Lakmé and Il Barbiere di Siviglia for Opera Holland Park.
 His debut studio album, Will Todd’s Alice’s Adventures in Wonderland, was released in 2015 and entered the official specialist classical chart at number one.
 The disc has been critically-acclaimed and has been heard on BBC Radio 3.
-He will conduct The Marriage of Figaro at the London Coliseum and Paul Bunyan at Wilton’s Music Hall.
+As ENO Mackerras Conducting Fellow Matthew conducted The Marriage of Figaro at the London Coliseum and Paul Bunyan at Wilton’s Music Hall.
 Matthew was ‘Newcomer’ finalist in the prestigious International Opera Awards 2017.

 While a choral and instrumental scholar at Fitzwilliam College, Cambridge Fergus founded a new music group, Ensemble CB3, with whom he gave numerous world premieres by composers such as David Thorne and Thomas Hewitt-Jones; conducted performances of Handel’s Xerxes with Fitzwilliam Chamber Opera and was appointed Conductor of the Cambridge University Music Society.
 He became the ENO’s youngest conductor for 60 years, when, at 28, he conducted The Mikado.